 In June 2008, IAI and Rheinmetall Defence Electronics (RDE) entered a co-operation agreement to offer Heron TP for the SAATEG intermediate solution of the German Armed Forces.

 A number of Heron TP drones were inducted into the White Eagle Squadron of the Israeli Air Force (IAF) in February 2010.
 One of them was crashed during a test flight in January 2012.

-Heron TP MALE UAV design
+Heron TP MALE UAV design and features

 The 14m-long, Heron TP MALE unmanned aircraft system (UAV) features an all-composite airframe with high-wing cantilever monoplane design.
 The main wings, spanning 26m, have high-aspect ratio.